ninobrown585/TeamProfileGenerator/README.md

 ![TeamGenImg](https://user-images.githubusercontent.com/42852900/195487179-86f5398a-1774-47ec-a077-32a204539772.png)

 # Link
-A walkthrough of my video can be view using this [Walkthrough](https://drive.google.com/file/d/10H4SFGvNnNz8Dc9DAXVDy_6i-hGHp2AU/view)
+A walkthrough of my video can be viewed using this [Walkthrough](https://drive.google.com/file/d/10H4SFGvNnNz8Dc9DAXVDy_6i-hGHp2AU/view)